matrix-org/synapse/docs/federate.md

   ``example.com``.

 Without configuring delegation, the matrix federation will expect to find your server via ``example.com:8448``.
-The following methods allow you retain a `server_name` of `example.com` so that your user IDs, room aliases, etc continue to look like `*:example.com`, whilst having your federation traffic routed to a different server. such user ids and room aliases.
+The following methods allow you retain a `server_name` of `example.com` so that your user IDs, room aliases, etc continue to look like `*:example.com`, whilst having your federation traffic routed to a different server.

 ### .well-known delegation